Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

 ---

-Parathreads are an idea for parachains to temporarily participate (on a block by block basis) in AXIASolar security without needing to lease a dedicated parachain slot.
+Parathreads are an idea for parachains to temporarily participate (on a block by block basis) in AXIACoin security without needing to lease a dedicated parachain slot.
 This is done through economically sharing the scarce resource of a _parachain slot_ among a number of competing resources (parathreads).
-Chains that otherwise would not be able to acquire a full parachain slot, or do not find it economically sensible to do so, are enabled to participate in AXIASolar's shared security &mdash; albeit with an associated fee per executed block.
+Chains that otherwise would not be able to acquire a full parachain slot, or do not find it economically sensible to do so, are enabled to participate in AXIACoin's shared security &mdash; albeit with an associated fee per executed block.
 It also offers a graceful off-ramp to parachains that no longer require a dedicated parachain slot, but would like to continue using the Relay Chain.